julziten/kraken-api/README.md

 ## Conection with WebSockets

-In order to subscribe, just press the Subscribe button The conection will remains until you close it manually with the close button or refresh the browser
+In order to subscribe, just press the Subscribe button.\
+The conection will remains until you close it manually with the close button or refresh the browser